rklymentiev/py-for-neuro/chapters/chapter5.md

 Credits: [Wikipedia](https://en.wikipedia.org/wiki/JSON)

-JSON file are useful for parameters specification.
+JSON files are useful for parameters specification.
 For example, all data sets on the [OpenNeuro website](https://openneuro.org/) have a JSON file with the description.
 Example of such file from Pavlov, Y. G., & Kotchoubey, B. (2021) data:

 <center><img src="io/json.png"></img></center>

 The structure of the file is always in a "key-value" format.
-For this example we have data set parameters such as name, authors and version.
+For this example, we have data set parameters such as name, authors, and version.
 The values can be strings, lists, or another nested key-value object.

 To read/write JSON files in Python we use `json` package, but the whole procedure is pretty the same as for working with text files.
 JSON files are loaded as a dictionary into Python.